taynarafbs/taynarafbs/README.md

 ### Hi there, I'm Tay 👋

 #### About
-I'm a lawyer and web developer in training.
+I was a lawyer, now I`m a QA and web developer in training.
-- 📚 Nowadays: Doing a Full Stack Web Developer Program on Rocketseat.
+- 📚 Nowadays: working as QA.
 - 👩🏻‍💻 Interests/Future Studies: Java, Python and Ruby.
 - 🌎 Backend.